wenzhixin/bootstrap-table/src/extensions/group-by/README.md

 ### groupByInitExpanded

 * type: Boolean
-* description: Set to True to expand the first node of the table.
+* description: You can use the node number (parent row index) or you can use the `all` option in order to expand all nodes of the table.
-* default: `false`
+* default: `undefined`

 ## Methods